BasioMeusPuga/pyGames/README.md

 Press 'r' to restart when necessary.

-Everything will error out horribly if the sounds aren't in the `resources` directory and/or believe hardcoding things is a bad idea.
+Everything will error out horribly if the requisite media files aren't in the `resources` directory and/or you believe hardcoding things is a bad idea.